Skip to content

 Add Media Controls in System Tray on Ubuntu

 GNOME does provide media controls in the GNOME shell in the notification area by the way.
 A bit like Android on your smartphone.
-But you wouldn’t notice it until you happen to open the notification tray while the music is playing.
+But you won’t notice it until you happen to open the notification tray while the music is playing.
 There is nothing inherently wrong with the placement of these media controls either.
-But people who are used to the way Ubuntu worked with Unity might not love the little changes all that much.
-Ubuntu is going to be using the GNOME desktop going forward though so it is a good idea to just get used to how GNOME works.
+But people who are used to the way Ubuntu works with Unity might not love the little changes.
+Ubuntu is going to be using the GNOME desktop so it is a good idea to get used to how GNOME works.
 If you’re adamant about not changing how you work though, GNOME does provide a way via extensions.

 Add media controls to the system tray in GNOME

-In case you’re unaware of GNOME extensions and how to get them working, you can visit the link below.
-We have also got some guides to help you choose and install your first extensions linked below.
+We have some guides to help you choose and install your first extensions below.

 For the specific purpose of adding media controls to the GNOME system stray, we’ll need the GNOME extension called Media Player Indicator.
-You can find and install this extension from the GNOME extension website like we usually do.
-Alternatively, you can also search for it in the Software Center and install it from there.
+You can find and install this extension from the GNOME extension website.
+Alternatively, you can search for it in the Software Center and install it from there.

 media player indicator extension